denevell/Natch-Android/README.md

 * Tech task: Build step to clear the database via sql call
 * Should go to new thread once I add it.
+* Should close the keyboard on clicking a list item
+* Shouldn't be able to click the edit text during the loading screens

 ## Ice-box